-- Open worksheets window after login if checked, window containing worksheets will be automatically open after user logs in; otherwise user will have to open worksheets window via menu. - Open worksheets window maximized if checked, worksheets window will automatically scale to fit main application window. - Expand full IPCC 2006 category structure by default if checked, tree containing 2006 IPCC hierarchy will be expanded automatically to show the whole hierarchy; otherwise only main sectors will be shown initially. - Automatically navigate to last visited IPCC 2006 Category if checked, last visited IPCC category will be automatically selected upon opening the Worksheet window. - Maximum numbers of decimal places defines maximum numbers of decimal places for numbers to be displayed in calculation sheets (worksheet grids). - Zero padding if checked all decimal numbers in grids will be zero-aligned.
-E.g. 0.1 will become 0.10000 padded with zeros up to the maximum number of decimal places 5 in this case.
+- Open worksheets window after login if checked, window containing worksheets will be automatically open after user logs in; otherwise, user will have to open worksheets window via menu. - Open worksheets window maximized if checked, worksheets window will automatically scale to fit main application window. - Expand full 2006 IPCC Category tree structure by default if checked, tree containing 2006 IPCC hierarchy will be expanded automatically to show the whole hierarchy; otherwise only main sectors will be shown initially. - Automatically navigate to last visited 2006 IPCC Category if checked, last visited IPCC category will be automatically selected upon opening the Worksheet window. - Maximum numbers of decimal places defines maximum numbers of decimal places for numbers to be displayed in calculation sheets (worksheet grids). - Zero padding if checked all decimal numbers in grids will be zero-aligned.
+E.g. 0.1 will become 0.10000000 padded with zeros up to the maximum number of decimal places - 8 in this case.